VegaDeftwing/AnalogDrumMachine/SequencerAndBusSelection.md

     * Effects may draw more power, as tubes, DSP effects, etc. are all a bit more power hungry than the simple analog circuits of the drum modules.
 We'll need to keep this in mind when selecting a power supply
   * Identiyer
     * Should be the same as sound source modules

+---

+## Bus Selection

+After talking with Mark a bit more, we're still unsure if we'd like to use digital potentiometers for some of the drum settings, allowing for more complex sequencing of parameters.
+Fortunately, most digipots run over i2c, so if we use that for the identifier we can just use it for digipots too.
+Basically, by at least running i2c to each module, the project is overall more flexible.
+It *may* be helpful to have a seperate i2c channel per module, but fortunately the pico can provide more than enough i2c channels to make this happen.
+This *might* require adding a second pico or just getting something to multiplex inputs so that we have enough gpio to hook up all the buttons/encorders/etc but neither option is hugely expensive or out of the question anyway.

+This leaves the buses spec'd as such:

+**Sound Sources:**

+* Trigger input (kept as impulse-y as possible)
+* Sound output (Mono)
+* Power (-12V, +12V, 3.3V, Ground)
+* i2c
+* Presence (just a short when a module is present)

+Total = 9 pins

+**Effect Modules:**

+* Audio Input (Mono)
+* Audio Output (Stereo)
+* Power (-12V, +12V, 3.3V, Ground)
+* i2c
+* Presence (just a short when a module is present)

+Total = 10 pins

+### Bus Connector?

+Keeping the physical bus connection the same between module types means needing at least 10 pins.
+It would also be nice to have each pin only serve one purpose, regardless if used as an effect or source, just leaving unused pins not connected.
+This brings the requirement up to 11 pins (1 for presence, 2 for i2c, 4 for power, 2 for audio out, 1 for trigger in, 1 for audio in), so any connector with at least 11 pins should be fine, though physical size constraints are still a consideration.
+For simplicity, we'd like to stick with the standard 2.54mm spacing.
+While not physically the strongest or most user friendly connection, using the normal 2.54mm headers and sockets (like Arduino/Pi shields/hats) is a reasonable option given the ease of development and low cost as we could just solder to protoboard.

+## i2c parts?

+We need some i2c eeproms, some i2c digipots, and some i2c DACs (MCP4725 seem common) to test with.
+The particular part doesn't matter so much this early on, so long as we can test the concept.

+> The MCP4725 has an eeprom built in EEPROM, which may be able to be abused to serve as the module identifier.
+2 for the price of 1!
+There's only 14 bits, of which 2 are config bits that we couldn't set arbitrarily and the other 12 are meant to store the startup (?) value for the DAC.
+Still, we should be just send a new value at power-on and re-use those bits for the module ID.
+This gives us 1 DAC per module 'for free'